laggy-tux/tokyo-night-openbox/README.md

 *How To*:

--paste the needed files inside the given folders
+- paste the needed files inside the given folders

   > eg. the tokyo theme : .config/openbox-themes/*tokyo*(this is the file stucture on archcraft,i guess its the same for other distros with openbox)

--install the given gtk theme and paste it in */usr/share/themes/*
+- install the given gtk theme and paste it in */usr/share/themes/*

 - now for the browser theming install nighttab's plugin: go to settings/data/import file and import the .json file and voila the config will be updated!